By City of Vancouver

-We presented the plan to City Council at the June 14 regular Council meeting.
+We presented the plan to Council at the June 14 regular Council meeting.
 Council referred the plan to the June 15 Standing Committee on City Finance and Services meeting to hear from speakers.

-We held plan release tent event on June 1 to talk about the draft plan and share a 3D model of the future buildout of the area.
+We held a public event on June 1 to talk about the draft plan and share a 3D model of the future buildout of the area.

 We participated in the Collingwood Days Festival that was held on May 28 to talk about the draft plan and share a 3D model of the future buildout of the area.

 We sent a newsletter (1 MB) in late March to provide an update on the progress of Joyce-Collingwood Station Precinct Plan.
 The newsletter included details on two opportunities to provide information, answer questions, and improve understanding about the Station Precinct Plan.